Lebedev pistol: History

+The PL-15 was developed by a team at Kalashnikov Concern led by Dmitry Lebedev (for whom the pistol is unofficially named) intended for use by the Russian Armed Forces and law enforcement agencies as a replacement for the aging Makarov pistol, as well as a sporting pistol for competitions of various classes.
+It was developed with input from sport shooters and Federal Security Service instructors.
+It was first introduced in 2015 as the PL-14 and presented at the Army-2015 International Military-Technical Forum near Moscow.
+A modernized version was demonstrated a year later at the Army-2016 forum and redesignated to the PL-15 in 2016.
+A compact version, the PL-15K, introduced in 2017.
+The modified PL-15 and its shortened version with the PL-15K index were demonstrated at the similar Army-2017 forum.

 Features

-The PL-15 is a 9mm short recoil-operated, locked-breech handgun that uses a modified Browning cam-lock system similar to the one from the Browning Hi-Power pistol.
+The PL-15 is a 9mm short recoil-operated, locked-breech handgun that uses a modified Browning-style cam-lock system similar to the one from the Browning Hi-Power pistol.
 The firearm's locking mechanism uses a linkless, vertically tilting barrel with a rectangular breech that locks into the ejection port cut-out in the slide.

-It features a double-action only (DAO) trigger, requiring a long and heavy trigger pull that puts the hammer into a cocked state and then releases it with every shot.
+It features a double-action-only trigger, requiring a long and heavy trigger pull that puts the striker into a cocked state and then releases it with every shot.
 The trigger pull weight is 4 kg, and the full length of the trigger pull is 7 mm.

-It has a manual safety that, when engaged, disconnects the trigger from the hammer.
+It has a manual safety that, when engaged, disconnects the trigger from the striker.
 All controls (manual safeties, slide release levers and magazine release buttons) are fully ambidextrous.
 A loaded chamber indicator is provided in the form of a pin that protrudes from the back of the slide when a round is present in the chamber.
-The PL-15-01 and PL-15K-01 variants of the pistol are striker-fired and have a single-action trigger with a significantly reduced trigger pull weight and length.

-Cartridges are fed from proprietary detachable double-stack single-feed magazines.
+Cartridges are fed from proprietary detachable double-stack, single-feed magazines.
 It features removable front and rear dovetail sight posts, completely interchangeable with sights designed for Glock pistols.
 The frame features a picatinny rail underneath the barrel for the attachment of accessories.
-The PL-15 pistol can be equipped with an extended, threaded barrel, intended for installing a supressor.
+The PL-15 pistol can be equipped with an extended, threaded barrel, intended for installing a suppressor.